Frame in stainless steel. Drawers in Oregon pine with invisible varnish or colour graduated yellow ash.

 Tool Boxes consists of a metal frame with drawers that slide on hidden rails and can be pulled out from either side.
 The construction may look simple, but many hours of work in the cabinetmaking workshop go into each of the six drawers, which consists of seven parts.

 The wood is carefully selected in either Oregon pine or quarter-sawn ash.
 The drawers are made by Getama in northern Jutland, and Mikkel Kjærholm does the welding.
-The ash version is colour graduated in the workshop on Kløvermarksvej with natural yellow pigment developed in collaboration with Linolie og Pigment in Haderslev.
+The ash version is colour graduated in the A. Petersen-workshop with natural yellow pigment developed in collaboration with Linolie og Pigment in Haderslev.

 - Width: 70 cm